milank94/gcp-nbeats-component/README.md

 The model call expects three inputs: `hparams` a dictionary object with the model hyperparameters are specified in the original paper, `train_dataset` the processed training dataset stored in a `Dataset` object, and `test_dataset` the processed testing dataset stored in a `Dataset` object.

 The input data must be processed and stored in a TensorFlow `Dataset` object.
 Processing steps are provided in the `example.ipynb` file.
 These steps should be packaged into their own container and registered to Google Cloud Artifact Registry.
-The containers can then be used in a ML pipeline orchestrated using [Vertex AI][].
+The containers can then be used in a ML pipeline orchestrated using [Kubeflow][] and deployed to [Vertex AI][].

 The model was able to forecast the day-head stock price with a mean absolute error (MAE) of **$7.69** over the testing period.